bbauska/Coursera-Bootstrap/readme.md

--   Finally, let us use the bootstrap-social CSS classes to create the social buttons in the footer in both index.html and aboutus.html, by replacing the social sites\' links with the following code:
+-   Finally, let us use the bootstrap-social CSS classes to create the social buttons in the footer in both index.html and aboutus.html, by replacing the social sites&apos; links with the following code:

 <details>
   <summary>Insert the following:</summary>